The Scrum4HW Gathering 2016

-A short, informal chat with Hubert Smits about The Gathering
+A short, informal chat with Hubert Smits about The Scrum4HW Gathering

-Editor’s Note: Hubert Smits is one of the founders for The Gathering in the Big Orange Square community.
+Editor’s Note: Hubert Smits is one of the organizers of The Scrum4HW Gathering.
 Here are a few of his thoughts about why he put this conference together.

 Why Is It Called The Gathering?

 In our Scrum community, we know the event ‘Gathering’ and so I use it to describe this event because it is more accurate than the word conference.
 It is, in a sense, a conference, but it is also an environment designed for people to come together and work together, share, learn and build together.
 It’s a very collaborative experience.